L2N6H5B3/ProPresenter-StageToStage-Stage-Display/README.md

 **Credits:**
-Daniel Khilgren for his marvellous StageDisplayWindow class
+Daniel Khilgren for his marvellous StageDisplay and XMLReader classes